 -> m Int32

-Of course, the intent is to use higher-level types (like Fd
+Of course, the intent is to use higher-level types (like Fd) instead.
+This

 should be fairly simple to do, especially using